 M&A is the lead consulting firm developing Groundwater Sustainability Plans (GSPs) for the six separate subbasins within the Salinas Valley Basin.
 We developed the GSP for the critically over-drafted 180/400-Foot Aquifer Subbasin, which was submitted in January 2020.
-We are working closely with the Groundwater Sustainability Agency (GSA) by developing technical content, providing policy strategy, and coordinating with various stakeholders in the five other subbasins.
+We are working closely with the Salinas Valley Basin Groundwater Sustainability Agency (SVBGSA) by developing technical content, providing policy strategy, and coordinating with various stakeholders in the five other subbasins.
 The Salinas Valley Basin is primarily agricultural with an important source of surface water supply, which is managed conjunctively with groundwater pumping to meet agricultural, urban, and domestic needs.
-Sustainability in the Salinas Valley depends on M&A successfully integrating the surface water reservoir operations with the groundwater pumping system.
+Sustainability in the Salinas Valley depends on M&A working with other water agencies and regulators to successfully integrate the surface water operations with the groundwater pumping system.

 M&A leads both the technical aspects of the GSP, such as developing the hydrogeologic conceptual model, and the policy aspects such as developing sustainable management criteria and establishing the projects and actions that will achieve sustainability.
 Working collaboratively with the GSA and stakeholders, M&A created an approach for jointly developing all six GSPs in the Valley.
 The approach acknowledges the unique geologic and hydrogeologic aspects of each subbasin, while simultaneously developing unified groundwater management solutions that cross subbasin boundaries and leverage all of the water resources in the Salinas Valley.
 This innovative approach meets the competing objectives of obtaining stakeholder buy-in and having ample resources to solve the Valley’s groundwater problems.